-After a successful PhD defence, the PhD has up to 3 months to make minor changes and corrections to the PhD thesis before it is printed.
+After a successful PhD defence, the PhD has up to two weeks to make minor changes and corrections to the PhD thesis.
+Written documentation of the changes has to be send to - and approved by - the Head of the PhD School before it is printed.
 The printed thesis is provided with ISBN and ISSN numbers.
 The number of copies printed depends on the number of colour pages and the total number of pages.
 The total number of printed theses therefore depends on the current budget allocated for this purpose.